Exact Kerr-Newman-(A)dS and other spacetimes in bumblebee gravity: employing a simple generating technique: Proof of the uniqueness of the generating technique

 Thus, here we assume several assumptions, namely

 and

-Thus, in our generating technique, we have to solve equations (\ref{grav_eom})-(\ref{bb_eom}) with the assumptions (\ref{asum_1})-(\ref{asum_2}).
+Thus, in the generating technique we discuss in this work, we have to solve equations (\ref{grav_eom})-(\ref{bb_eom}) with the assumptions (\ref{asum_1})-(\ref{asum_2}).
 These assumptions are quite strong as they directly simplify the field equations.
 First of all, we note that the field equation for the bumblebee field (\ref{bb_eom}) becomes

 Substituting this equation and (\ref{asum_1})-(\ref{asum_2}) into (\ref{grav_eom}), the field equations for the metric become

 The RHS of this equation can be rewritten in a simpler form

 This set of equations is much easier to solve than the initial one.